Foreword

 Introduction

-There are three types of requests you may receive from individuals who may have Personally-Identifying Information (PII) on file:
+As mentioned in the foreword above, there are three types of requests you may receive from individuals who may have Personally-Identifying Information (PII) on file.

-The individuals involved may be any of the following types:
+The individuals concerned may be any of the following types:

 Logging In to Certain